facebookarchive/hack-langspec/spec/16-classes.md

 method must not have more than one *visibility-modifier*.
 A method must not have both the modifiers `abstract` and `private`, or `abstract` and `final`.

+An abstract method must not also be asynchronous.
+However, an abstract method can have a return-type of `Awaitable<T>`, so an async concrete implementation can be provided.

 **Semantics**

 A *method-declaration* defines an instance or static method.
 A method is